era86/era86.github.io/_drafts/2018-03-21-enabling-wifi-and-ssh-in-raspbian.markdown

 [![Pi Partitions Ubuntu](/assets/images/posts/pi-partition-ubuntu.png){: .bordered }](/assets/images/posts/pi-partition-ubuntu.png)

 If not, they can be mounted manually on the command line.

-First, we need to find the device to mount:
-{% highlight bash %}
-sudo fdisk -l
-{% endhighlight %}

-In the output, we should see our SD card:
-{% highlight bash %}
-Disk /dev/sdb: 59.6 GiB, 64021856256 bytes, 125042688 sectors
-...

-Device     Boot Start       End   Sectors  Size Id Type /dev/sdb1        8192     93236     85045 41.5M  c W95 FAT32 (LBA)
-/dev/sdb2       94208 125042687 124948480 59.6G 83 Linux
-{% endhighlight %}

-Now, we use the `mount` command to mount the partitions:
-{% highlight bash %}
-sudo mkdir /media/boot
-sudo mount /dev/sdb1 /media/boot

-sudo mkdir /media/rootfs
-sudo mount /dev/sdb2 /media/rootfs
-{% endhighlight %}
+[This guide from Techwalla](https://www.techwalla.com/articles/how-to-mount-an-sd-card-in-linux) describes how to use `mount` to read an SD card in Linux.

 ## Automatically connect to a WiFi Network